cctbx/cctbx_project/sphinx/index.rst

 ------

-Libraries for general scientific computing (i.e. libraries that are not specific to crystallographic applications): a family of high-level C++ array types, a fast Fourier transform library, and a C++ port of the popular L-BFGS quasi-Newton minimizer, all including Python_ bindings.
+Libraries for general scientific computing (i.e. libraries that are not specific to crystallographic applications).
+This includes a family of high-level C++ array types, a fast Fourier transform library, and a C++ port of the popular L-BFGS quasi-Newton minimizer, and many mathematical utilities, all including Python_ bindings.
 These libraries are separated from the crystallographic code base to make them easily accessible for non-crystallographic application developers.